DOD Launches 24/7 Health Care Support for DOD Civilian Employees in Japan

-A graphic depicts contact information for the 24/7 call center for Department of Defense civilian employees in Japan.
-The call center is part of the Pilot Health Insurance Enhancement for DOD Civilian Employees program which assists DOD civilian employees with health care navigation and upfront costs associated with accessing Japan’s health care system.
-(Courtesy Asset)
+YOKOTA AIR BASE, Japan – The Department of Defense now has a 24/7 call center as part of the Pilot Health Insurance Enhancement for DOD Civilian Employees program which assists DOD civilian employees with health care navigation and upfront costs associated with accessing Japan’s health care system.

+The call center, which opened for business on Jan.
+1,2025, is staffed with bilingual service representatives and nurses to support DOD participants with provider finder services, making appointments, direct billing agreements and improved reimbursement processes.

+Robert Ard, the Deputy Command Surgeon of U.S Forces Japan and Fifth Air Force, spoke about the benefits of the call center.

 |Date Taken: